Parampandya0332/CV_SVNIT/README.md

 1. Divide image into overlapping tiles
 2. Pad tiles so dimensions are divisible by 8
-3. Run Restormer on each tile
+3. Run Restormer inference on each tile
 4. Merge overlapping outputs

-This avoids GPU memory overflow and prevents boundary artifacts.
+This approach allows processing of large images without GPU memory overflow.

 ---

 # 11. Runtime Measurement

-Runtime is measured automatically during inference.
+Runtime is measured automatically during evaluation.

-The script prints:
+The script outputs:

 ```
 Runtime per image: X seconds